chris-wood/draft-group-privacypass-k-check/draft-group-privacypass-k-check.md

 {{CONSISTENCY}} describes this notion of consistency in more detail.
 It also outlines several designs that can be used as the basis for consistency systems.
 This document is a concrete instantiation of one of those designs, "Shared Cache Discovery".
-In particular, this document describes a protocol called K-Check, based on {{DOUBLE-CHECK}}, for checking that an HTTP resource is consistent with the view of one or more so-called mirrors.
-In this context, a mirror is an HTTP resource that fetches and caches copies of an HTTP resource for clients to use for consistency checks.
-More specifically, clients obtain copies of a desired resource from a mirror and then compare those copies to their resource.
+In particular, this document describes the mirror protocol, which is a protocol for fetching a cached copy of an HTTP resource from so-called mirrors.
+In this context, a mirror is an HTTP resource that fetches and caches copies of other HTTP resources that can be returned to clients.
+In turn, clients can then use these cached resource copies for consistency checks, i.e., to compare their expected representation of the resource against that which the mirrors provide.

-K-Check is a generic protocol for consistency checks of HTTP resources, and therefore is suitable for any protocol that needs consistency of an HTTP resource. {{profile-privacypass}} and {{profile-ohttp}}
-describe Privacy Pass and OHTTP profiles for K-Check, respectively.
+The mirror protocol can be run one or more times by an application to achieve the desired consistency criteria.
+For example, the mirror protocol can be run once with a trusted mirror, or more than once with many, potentially less trusted mirrors, and used for determining consistency. {{integration}} provides general guidance for using the mirror protocol for consistency checks, along with specific profiles of the protocol for Privacy Pass and OHTTP in {{profile-privacypass}} and {{profile-ohttp}}, respectively.

 # Conventions and Definitions